mukhes3/electoral_sim/README.md

 Voter and candidate preferences are represented as vectors in `[0,1]^N`.
 The primary metric the simulator uses to judge how close each electoral system's outcome is to the **geometric median** of voter preferences — the central tendency most robust to outliers, although there are other metrics also available to use.

 The simulation framework as well as some experimental results can be found in the [Arxiv Preprint](https://arxiv.org/abs/2603.08752).
+Some of the results related to polarization dynamics developed using this repo can be found in [Arxiv Preprint](https://arxiv.org/abs/2604.19985).

 ---